chryket/nutmeg/docs/index.md

 <div class="jumbotron jumbotron-fluid">
   <div class="container">
     <h1 class="display-4">An Open Invitation</h1>
     <p class="lead">Some of the people listed below claim to know what's going on.
-We thought we'd ask! </p>
+We thought we'd ask them! </p>
     <p> Turns out that they are not very good at answering thier mail.
 We thought we'd make it easier for them to reply. </p>
   </div>
 </div>